-Move over, Facebook—if you teach middle or high schoolers, you know that Instagram is one of the most popular social media channels for teens and tweens today.
+Move over, Facebook!
+If you teach middle or high schoolers, you know that Instagram is one of the most popular social media channels for teens and tweens today.
 And while it may not seem like it at first, there are many applications for Instagram in the classroom.

 Of course, it's important to protect students' privacy, especially when using a public channel like Instagram.
 If you're interested in trying any of the ideas below, we recommend creating a classroom account that you set to "private" and carefully vetting any potential followers.
 You might also try adapting our suggestions to an educational social media platform such as Edmodo.
 Finally, be sure to check your school's technology policies before you begin.

-Okay, disclaimer over!
+OK, disclaimer over!
 Here are 10 awesome ways you can use Instagram in the classroom.

 - Showcase students' work.
 Snap pictures of students' artwork and other special projects to share on a private Instagram account only accessible to families and others in your school community.